adullact/puppet-freeipa/README.md

 then forked by John Puskar (https://github.com/jpuskar/puppet-freeipa)

-then forked by ADULLACT (https://gitlab.adullact.net/adullact/puppet-freeipa) currently written by :
+then forked by ADULLACT (https://gitlab.adullact.net/adullact/puppet-freeipa) written by :
   * ADULLACT with Fabien Combernous
   * PHOSPHORE.si with Scott Barthelemy and Bertrand RETIF